Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics

 \subsection{Regression model}

-Density-on-scalar regression is motivated by function-on-scalar regression.
-Both regression types are closely related (at least in the continuous case), as density-on-scalar models can be transformed to function-on-scalar models in $\Ln$ via the clr transformation.
-We formulate our model analogously to structured additive function-on-scalar regression models \citep{brh2015}, considering densities in a Bayes Hilbert space $\B$ instead of functions in $L^2(I, \mathfrak{B}, \lambda)$ and using the corresponding operations.
-For data pairs~$(y_i, \xf_i) \in \B \times \Rbb^K, ~K \in \Nbb, ~i = 1, \ldots , N, ~ N \in \Nbb$, this yields the structured additive density-on-scalar regression model
+Density-on-scalar regression is motivated by and (at least in the continuous case) closely related to function-on-scalar regression as the clr transformation of density-on-scalar models yields function-on-scalar models in $\Ln$.
+Thus, analogously to the function-on-scalar model of \citet{brh2015}, where the response functions are elements of $L^2(I, \mathfrak{B}, \lambda)$, for data pairs~$(f_i, \xf_i) \in \B \times \Rbb^K, ~K \in \Nbb, ~i = 1, \ldots , N, ~ N \in \Nbb$, we consider the structured additive density-on-scalar regression model